Geotab/sdk/src/hardware/samples/python.md

   tester.write(handshakeResponse)
   time.sleep(1)
   # send some status data
-  statusDataID = 34801 #status data id of Air Temperature dataValue = 200 #temperature value of 20C (because of the conversion factor of 0.1)
+  statusDataID = 35349 #status data id of "Test engine measurement / fake data" dataValue = 200 #data value of 10 will show on MyGeotab (because of the conversion factor of 0.1 and offset of -10)

   dataMessage = createMessage(bytes([0x80, 6, statusDataID%256, (statusDataID >> 8)%256, dataValue%256, (dataValue >> 8)%256, 0, 0]))